lmc2179/lmc2179.github.io/drafts/bayesian_qa.md

-# Do better QA with just a little bit of statistics
+# Do better QA with just a little bit of Bayesian statistics

 Whatever product you're making - software, drugs, lightbulbs, AI chat experiences, croissants, pulse oximeters, you name it - you eventually will need to figure out whether your product is good enough.
 This takes many forms:
 * Software
 * Lightbulbs
-* ?
+* AI Chat
 * ?

 This process of measuring the good-enough-ness of the product is commonly called Quality Assurance (QA) or perhaps Quality Control (QC).
 But quality is a famously tricky thing to understand. <sup>[1](#foot1)</sup>